Artheriax/cyberpunk2077-frequency/README.md

 audio files or web streams — to the vehicle radio, the pocket radio, and physical radios placed around Night City.

-Frequency is a ground-up, clean-room rewrite by Artheriax.
-It contains **no code from the original radioExt mod**; it merely speaks the same station metadata format so existing station packs keep working (drop-in compatibility).
+Frequency is a ground-up rewrite by Artheriax.
+It contains **no borrowed code from the original radioExt mod** — radioExt served only as the **inspiration for the idea**.
+Frequency does, however, **support radioExt radios**: it speaks the same station metadata format so existing radioExt station packs keep working out of the box (drop-in compatibility).

 ## Features